CarolaDoerr/2019-LO-SelfAdjusting/README.md

 # 2019-LO-SelfAdjusting
-We will add to this repository some numerical data for our GECCO 2019 paper:
+This repository contains numerical data for our GECCO 2019 paper:
-[Doerr, Doerr, Lengler: Self-Adjusting Mutation Rates with Provably Optimal Success Rules]
+[Doerr, Doerr, Lengler: Self-Adjusting Mutation Rates with Provably Optimal Success Rules] in which we prove performance guarantees for the (1+1) EA with self-adjusting mutation rates on the LeadingOnes function

 ```bibtex
 @inproceedings{DoerrDL19,